Restore-A-Deck Wood Stain for Exotic Hardwoods Review 4.9/5 (2)

 Restore-A-Deck Exotic Hardwood Stain Review

 This is our initial Review of the Restore-A-Deck Wood Stain for Exotic Hardwoods such as IPE.
 This review was one on IPE sample boards and was tested for 1 year from the date of application.
-The Restore A Deck Wood Stain showed excellent color retention for the Ipe and had no signs of wearing or peeling.
+The Restore A Deck Wood Stain showed excellent Ipe color retention and showed no signs of wearing or peeling.
 This test was on brand new, unseasoned IPE and was done the same day as the prep.
 We waited 1 hour after prep to apply the RAD Stain while the wood was damp.

 Note: Restore-A-Deck Wood Stain is one of the only stains we have tested that can be applied to dry or damp wood.
-Applying to damp wood allows you the ability to prep and stain on the same day, saving you a tremendous amount of time.
+Applying to damp wood allows you to prep and stain on the same day, saving you time.

 Restore-A-Deck Wood Stain is an advanced, water-based, semi-transparent stain formulation designed to penetrate deep into wood pores for maximum protection and longevity.
-Restore-A-Deck Wood Stain protects wood from harmful UV rays and damage caused by water penetration.
-Restore-A-Deck Wood Stain is safe to use, has a low odor, and is easy to clean up with soap and water.
-It is ideal for all wood types including pressure-treated pine, cedar, fir, or redwood.
+It protects wood from harmful UV rays and damage caused by water penetration.
+Restore-A-Deck Hardwood & IPE Stain is safe to use, has a low odor, and is easy to clean up with soap and water.
+It is ideal for all wood types, including pressure-treated pine, cedar, fir, or redwood.

-RAD Wood and Deck Stain will increase the life, appearance, and durability of all exterior wood surfaces.
-With the easy to apply and maintain Eco-Safe formula, you’ll be able to finish faster and enjoy your exterior wood or deck for years.
+RAD Wood and Deck Stain will increase all exterior wood surfaces’ life, appearance, and durability.
+The easy-to-apply and maintain Eco-Safe formula allows you to finish faster and enjoy your exterior wood or deck for years.

 Important Note: Testing for Exotic Hardwood Deck Stains

 Exotic hardwoods such as IPE are extremely dense and difficult to penetrate.
-These wood types, when stained will always fade faster than other woods such as Cedar, Redwood, and Pine.
-Testing will be changed to 1 year instead of 2 years for exotic hardwoods.
+When stained, these wood types always fade faster than other woods such as Cedar, Redwood, and Pine.
+Testing for exotic hardwoods will be changed to 1 year instead of 2 years.

-– The Restore-A-Deck wood stain color we used was the Semi-Transparent Light Walnut.
-The initial appearance was a rich brown with a hint of red (see pictures below) after drying on the IPE wood.
+The Restore-A-Deck wood stain color we used was the Semi-Transparent Light Walnut.
+After drying on the IPE wood, the initial appearance was a rich brown with a hint of red (see pictures below).
 The Restore-A-Deck Stain penetrated extremely well into the wood grain on our test deck.
-No surface film on top of the wood.
+There is no surface film on top of the wood.

 Restore-A-Deck Stain on IPE after 9 months